 Accessibility for layout exports

-The Accessibility tab contains options for writing a tagged PDF file, which can be read by screen readers or other assistive technology.
-A tagged PDF file can include alt text—a text description of a graphic element that a screen reader uses to describe the element—for map frames, pictures, and chart frames.
+The Accessibility tab contains options for writing a tagged PDF document, which can be read by screen readers or other assistive technology.
+A tagged PDF document can include alt text—a text description of a graphic element that a screen reader uses to describe the element—for map frames, pictures, and chart frames.
 Alt text is added in the Element Pane for each element.
-Tagged PDF files are currently only available for layout exports.
+Tagged PDF documents are currently only available for layout exports.

 |Include accessibility tags|

-Output a tagged PDF file where text can be read by screen readers or other assistive technology.
-Alt text for layout elements is not included in the PDF file unless this option is checked.
+Output a tagged PDF document where text can be read by screen readers or other assistive technology.
+Alt text for layout elements is not included in the PDF document unless this option is checked.

 Set the title of the document.
 This will be displayed when the document is opened.